archer-developer/fos-user-bundle/docs/canonicalizer.rst

 Canonicalization
 ================

-NucleosUserBundle stores canonicalized versions of the username and the email which are used when querying and checking for uniqueness.
+FOSUserBundle stores canonicalized versions of the username and the email which are used when querying and checking for uniqueness.
 The default implementation makes them case-insensitive to avoid having users whose username only differs because of the case.
 It uses :phpfunction:`mb_convert_case`